Deviantcoin/Source/README.md

 Deviant Core integration/staging repository
 =====================================

 Deviant is an open source crypto-currency focused on fast private transactions with low transaction fees & environmental footprint.
-It utilizes a custom Proof of Stake protocol for securing its network and uses an innovative variable seesaw reward mechanism that dynamically balances 90% of its block reward size between masternodes and staking nodes and 10% dedicated for budget proposals.
+It utilizes a custom Proof of Stake protocol for securing its network .
 The goal of Deviant is to achieve a decentralized sustainable crypto currency with near instant full-time private transactions, fair governance and community intelligence.
 - Anonymized transactions using the [_Zerocoin Protocol_]
 - Fast transactions featuring guaranteed zero confirmation transactions.
 - Decentralized blockchain voting utilizing Masternode technology to form a DAO.
 The blockchain will distribute monthly treasury funds based on successful proposals submitted by the community and voted on by the DAO.